Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-20 min | Issues and pull requests. | Discussion
+20 min | Issues and pull requests. | Code lab
 40 min | Branches and you. | Presentation
 30 min | Create merge conflicts on purpose to gain familiarity with resolving them (without being thrown into a VIM blackhole). | Code lab